holloway/reddit-user-pdf/README.md

 `reddit-user-pdf REDDIT_USERNAME`

+Where `REDDIT_USERNAME` is the username you want.

+Depending on the amount of posts that user has made it can take several minutes (perhaps up to 10 minutes) to make the PDF.

-Wait several minutes for it to make the PDF at `REDDIT_USERNAME-MERGED.pdf`.
+When complete it the PDF will be available at `REDDIT_USERNAME-MERGED.pdf`.
 There will also be `urls-REDDIT_USERNAME.json` with some metadata.
+There will also be PDFs for each page that you can delete.

 ## Dev Install